Thais mourn dozens, mainly kids, killed in day care attack

 “My wife and my child have gone to a peaceful place.
 I am alive and will have to live.
 If I can’t go on, my wife and my child will be worried about me, and they won’t be reborn in the next life,” he said.

-A stream of people, including Prime Minister Prayuth Chan-ocha, other government representatives and relatives themselves, have left flowers at the day care center.
+A stream of people, including Prime Minister Prayuth Chan-ocha, other government representatives and relatives themselves, left flowers at the day care center on Friday.
 By afternoon, bouquets of white roses and carnations lined the wall outside, along with five tiny juice boxes, bags of corn chips and a stuffed animal.

 Later, relatives received the bodies at the local Buddhist temple.
-As the small, white coffins were opened, some screamed, while others fainted.
-Paramedics revived them with smelling salts.
+As the small, white coffins were opened, some screamed, while others fainted and were revived with smelling salts.
 For a time, the grounds outside the temple were crowded with people overcome by grief.

 “It was just too much.
 I can’t accept this,” said Oy Yodkhao, 51, sitting on a bamboo mat in the oppressive heat as relatives gave her water and gently mopped her brow.